 2. Black Bean Pork with Bitter Melon

-Similar to a curry, the flavour of this dish increases with time as the sauce is absorbed into the tender meat and vegetables.
+Similar to a curry, the flavor of this dish increases with time as the sauce is absorbed into the tender meat and vegetables.

 3. Karela Chips

 Looking for a healthier snack?
 This Karela Chip recipe may help you satisfy your cravings.

-Bitter Melon may not be something you can eat for breakfast, lunch and tea but with such a high level of vitamins, a little bit goes a long way.
+Bitter Melon may not be something you can eat for breakfast, lunch, and tea but with such a high level of vitamins, a little bit goes a long way.